BreakEven+™ • Estimation Stack • FALIB®

 Sold Labor Revenue Stream

-A sold labor revenue stream is generally centered on labor the company directly sells into the work.
-This is often relevant for specialty contractors, self-performing operations, and service businesses where the company’s own labor drives the recoverable rate.
+A sold labor revenue stream is built around labor the company directly sells into the work.
+This is common for specialty contractors, self-performing operations, and service businesses where the company’s own labor drives the recoverable rate.

 Base labor (Direct)31.86